PROTO-ALPHABETIC LETTERS AND HIEROGLYPHS:

 K (12: 116-123) [Syllabic KA]

-I have said that K (Kap) shows a hand with fingers, and that is what we find in the texts; but no Egyptian hieroglyph has a model for that, though Hamilton and I both refer to D46 as a model, simply because it is a hand; but Hamilton points out that some examples in its history mark the fingers with lines (numbered D46D).
+I have said that K (Kap) shows a hand with fingers, and that is what we find in the texts; but no Egyptian hieroglyph has a model for that, though Hamilton and I both refer to D46, simply because it is a hand; but Hamilton points out that some examples in its history mark the fingers with lines (numbered D46D).
 Unfortunately, there is no K in the Wadi el-Hol texts.
-Hamilton cites only a few Proto-Canaanite instances; the main reason is that he has inadvertently placed several of them in other boxes, notably Ss (as papyrus plants) and Y. The example on the Thebes tablet 1 is above the eye and to the left of L; its stem is poking into the eye; it has three digits; the middle one is the longest; it represents a hand and wrist.
-I should add in passing that the West Semitic syllabary has a character that looks exactly like K (see the BS column of my table), and apparently has the value KI (presumably from kippat, 'palm-branch').
+Hamilton cites only a few Proto-Canaanian instances; the main reason is that he has inadvertently placed several of them in other boxes, notably Ç/Ss (as papyrus plants) and Y. The example on the Thebes tablet 1 is above the eye and to the left of L; its stem is poking into the eye; it has three digits; the middle one is the longest; it represents a hand and wrist.
+Thebes 3 (top, middle) has a K with deformed fingers, we might say, but approaching the form of Greco-Roman K. The West Semitic syllabary has a character that looks exactly like K (see the BS column of my table), and apparently has the value KI (presumably from kippat, 'palm-branch').
 Consequently, there may be two allographs for K in the proto-alphabet: palm-of-hand and palm-branch.

 We are only halfway through the proto-alphabet, and already there are serious differences arising between Hamilton's theory and my suggested paradigm.
 Great chasms will now open up between his proposals for identifying the letters and the confirming evidence available to us.
 In my judgement, Hamilton's remaining identifications will be either faulty or false.